DianaDiandra/tech515-cloud/linux/scripts/sparta-app-deploy/README.md

 What is acting as the reverse proxy?
 * Nginx

-Main reason we are using it?
+Main reason we are using reverse proxy?
 * User experience - URL rewritting so removes the need to put port 3000 in the URL
 * Simplify autoscaling later